 That's a hard question.
 So there are a lot of answers; let's talk about it in different pieces.

-1/ Launch an app
+1/ Launch a mobile app

 First of all, I always suggest: if you have not launched an app — do it incrementally.
 I love native checkout, but if you have to launch an app and start growing it with a webview checkout, then that is what you have to do.
 And it's okay.